greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   The fillfactor for a table is a percentage between 10 and 100.
 100 (complete packing) is the default.
 When a smaller fillfactor is specified, `INSERT` operations pack table pages only to the indicated percentage; the remaining space on each page is reserved for updating rows on that page.
 This gives `UPDATE` a chance to place the updated copy of a row on the same page as the original, which is more efficient than placing it on a different page.
 For a table whose entries are never updated, complete packing is the best choice, but in heavily updated tables smaller fillfactors are appropriate.
 This parameter cannot be set for TOAST tables.

 orientation
 :   Set to `column` for column-oriented storage, or `row` (the default) for row-oriented storage.
-This option is only valid if `appendoptimized=TRUE`.
+This option is only valid if the table is append-optimized.
 Heap-storage tables can only be row-oriented.

 vacuum_index_cleanup
 :   Specifies whether `VACUUM` attempts to remove index entries pointing to dead tuples.
 The default is `true`.
 Setting this to false may be useful when you need to run `VACUUM` as quickly as possible, for example to prevent imminent transaction ID wraparound.
 However, if you do not perform index cleanup regularly, performance may suffer, because as the table is modified, indexes accumulate dead tuples and the table itself accumulates dead line pointers that cannot be removed until index cleanup completes.